theskylighter/automatic-captive-portal-login-v2/README.md

 ### NOTE: To Find out the path to your python executable
 Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell
+### NOTE: To Find out the path to your python executable
+Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell

+### Enjoy !!
+Now whenever you want to log-on, double click autologin.bat

 ### Enjoy !!
 Now whenever you want to log-on, double click autologin.bat